snowex-hackweek/website-2021/book/glossary.md

     live code, equations, visualizations and narrative text.

 RPI
-  "Repeat pass interferometry".
+  Abbreviation for "Repeat pass interferometry".
 When two SAR acquistions of the same location are acquired at different times.

 [SnowEX](https://snow.nasa.gov/campaigns/snowex)